-Fair use is a defense that can be raised in response to claims by a copyright owner that a person is infringing a copyright.
-The fair use exception permits limited use of a copyrighted work without the copyright owner’s permission for purposes such as criticism, comment, news reporting, teaching, scholarship, or research.
-The copyright law establishes four factors that must be considered in deciding whether a use constitutes a fair use.
+Fair use is an affirmative defense that can be raised in response to claims by a copyright owner that a person is infringing a copyright.
+Fair use permits a party to use a copyrighted work without the copyright owner’s permission for purposes such as criticism, comment, news reporting, teaching, scholarship, or research.
+These purposes only illustrate what might be considered as fair use and are not examples of what will always be considered as fair use.
+In fact, there are no bright-line rules in determining fair use, since it is determined on a case-by-case basis.
+But copyright law does establish four factors that must be considered in deciding whether a use constitutes a fair use.
 These factors are:

 The purpose and character of the use, including whether such use is of a commercial nature or is for non-profit educational purposes;